dfinity/interface-spec/spec/index.md

 ### Replicated and Non-Replicated execution mode

 Canister methods can be executed either in *replicated* mode where the method runs on all subnet nodes and the results go through consensus or in *non-replicated* mode where the method runs on a single node and the result does not go through consensus.
-The trade-off between replicated and non-replicated mode is therefore one between speed of getting a result and trustworthiness of the result.
+The trade-off between replicated and non-replicated mode is therefore one between the result's latency and trustworthiness.

 The following table captures the modes that different canister methods can be executed in.